-Confirmation of your membership, pick-up day and share size will be mailed to you by the beginning of May.
-The address label will reflect your pick-up day and share size.
+Confirmation of your membership, pick-up day and share size will be emailed to you by the beginning of May.

 Each time a member comes to the farm they must wear their personal Membership Card.
 The cards will be available for pick-up in the distribution center during your first pick-up.
 For our complete policy regarding Membership Cards including replacement fees, please visit our Policies page.

 This Week’s Harvest